ebarberevit/Android-Lesson-2/README.md

         </activity>
 ```

+All activities of our app need to be registered in `AndroidManifest.xml`.
 This little snippet declares the activity we have created and the `<intent-filter>` section says it is the activity to open when the user starts the app.

 Let's now turn our attention to `MainActivity.java`.
 To understand all the code in here, we have to understand the **Activity Lifecyle**.